 - Follow up on DuPont safety culture assessments by establishing an action plan for OMV Petrom, based on identified commonalities and specific action plans for operational sites in accordance with their needs

 - Keep the high commitment with the good practice of safety committees’ meetings

-We plan to improve our road safety performance in 2022 through actions established by our dedicated task force.
+- Road safety performance, through actions established by our dedicated task force